-- + Teacher-family or school-family communication.
++ Teacher-family or school-family communication.
 Making information available to parents and caregivers is essential to creating connections between home, community, and school.
-Sample indicators of communication strategies involve providing consistent and accessible information, opportunities to communicate with parents and caregivers of boys of color that focus on the academic and behavioral progress of the child, information about school processes, and ensuring that all communication is provided in the primary languages of the community. - + Community involvement.
-Collaboration with community organizations is vital for school districts serving vulnerable populations, because the needs demonstrated by population go beyond the capacity of the school district.
+Sample indicators of communication strategies involve providing consistent and accessible information, opportunities to communicate with parents and caregivers of boys of color that focus on the academic and behavioral progress of the child, information about school processes, and ensuring that all by population go beyond the capacity of the school district.
 A number of organizations are engaged in collaborative community planning to support needs; examples include Beacon Program schools, Children's Aid Society Community Schools, and Communities In Schools.